AlgoGenesis/C/Linked_list/Circular_Linked_list/insertion/at_the_specific_position/readme.md

 ### Example Output

-When running the program, the output will display the linked list after inserting nodes at various positions.
+When running the program, the output will display the circular linked list after inserting nodes at various positions.

-For example: 5 -> 30 -> 10 -> 15 -> 20 -> 25 -> NULL
+For example: 50 -> 10 -> 40 -> 20 -> 30 -> (Back to head)